jj3l/maven-example/README.md

 ### Snapshot Artefact vs. Release Artefacts

-By convention the snapshot versions are used with Maven.
-Think of a "release candidate" for a snapshot version.
+Maven distinguish between snapshot and production releases.
+Production releases use common versioning schemes ( [semantic versioning](http://semver.org/) in best case).
+Snapshot releases use the same versioning scheme but add a `-SNAPSHOT` suffix.
+A snapshot release prepares the production release with the same prefix.
+Whereas a production release denotes a immutable version with certain assertion like QA process or semantic versioning the snapshot release can be assigned to multiple versions as floating tag.

+### Publish Snapshot Artefacts

-`1.0.0-SNASHOT` is the release candidate for release `v1.0.0`.
-Artifacts build on a snapshot version can be deployed to the [Sonatype snapshot repository](https://oss.sonatype.org/content/repositories/snapshots/) but will not be synchronized to Maven central.
+Artifact build on a snapshot version can be deployed to the [Sonatype snapshot repository]( https://oss.sonatype.org/content/repositories/snapshots/) but will not be synchronized to Maven Central.
 The version in the `pom.yml` will not be changed and no tag at GitHub will be set.
-To issue a release some more steps are required as it must be switched from current snapshot version to a release version and the next snapshots version must be bumped.

-### Publish Snapshot Artefacts
+For the artifacts stored in the repository the `-SNAPSHOT` suffix will be replaced with a timestamp.
+Maven references the latest timestamp for a given `SNAPSHOT` automatically.

+For snapshot releases the default Maven process is used.
+The snapshot repository is configured under `distributionManagement` which will be looked up by the `maven-deploy-plugin`.

 To deploy a snapshot version run:
 ```bash
 JAVA_HOME=$(/usr/libexec/java_home -v 1.8) mvn clean deploy